 You guys, I am so pumped about this post.
-SO.
-PUMPED!!!
+SO pumped.
 Today I’m going to answer the nation’s #1 question (no, not if bleach can cure COVID-19.
 Or if Kim Jung Un is really dead.
 Those are in-the-moment questions, while THIS question has existed since 2004).
-For nearly two decades, America has been wondering…
+That’s right – for nearly two decades, America has been wondering…

-Well, never fear because I am HERE TO ANSWER!!!!!
-As a certified survivor of the Harvard 1L classroom, I plan to give my professional opinion (via the ultra-official Real/Not Real test) on the movie’s most famous scenes.
-Of course, I showed up 16 years later than Elle Woods but some things just never change.
+Well, never fear because I am HERE TO ANSWER!
+As a certified survivor of the Harvard 1L experience, I plan to give my professional opinion (via the ultra-official, Real/Not Real test) on the movie’s most famous scenes.
+Of course, I showed up 16 years later than Elle Woods, but some things just never change.
 And no, this post will not discuss the Zoom School of Law.
-Come on now.
+Sorry in advance.

 SHOWING UP FOR 1L YEAR (So-So)

-First of all, the scene pictured above isn’t Harvard – it’s UCLA (booooooo).
-In fact, only a few aerial shots of Cambridge appear in the movie at all!
-The rest is a mix of UCLA, USC, and Rose City High School, so all the campus shots in Legally Blonde are not real.
+First of all, the scene pictured above is from UCLA, not Harvard (booooooo).
+In fact, Cambridge (Massachusetts – where Harvard is) only appears in a few aerial shots!
+The “on campus” scenes are a mix of UCLA, USC, and Rose City High School, so the campus shown in Legally Blonde is definitely not real.
 But moving right along…

 The social calendar?
 Kind of real – you do get a schedule of events for Orientation Week, but it’s not full of the mixers Elle was looking for.
 Instead, the calendar is filled with presentations about HLS resources, student groups, advice from 2Ls and 3Ls, and faculty intros.
 Orientation is real, but didn’t happen as depicted in the movie (small groups on the lawn, everyone giving full introductions, etc).
 Rather, we went through Orientation with our entire 1L section of eighty people, or as an entire class for certain presentations.

-But two things are undeniably real about Legally Blonde’s depiction of Orientation.
-First, during their circle-on-the-grass introductions, Elle’s classmates reveal that they have PhDs, have recently done charity work in Somalia, organized marches, and graduated first in their class from Ivy Leagues.
-This stuff is legit!!!!
-In my class alone we have five Rhodes Scholars, one Survivor contestant, at least one Olympic athlete, top chefs, a Ted Talk-er, and representation from 185 undergraduate institutions.
+But two things are undeniably real about Legally Blonde‘s depiction of Orientation.
+First, Elle’s classmates reveal that they have PhDs, have recently done charity work in Somalia, organized marches, and graduated first in their class from Ivy Leagues.
+This stuff is legit!
+My class includes five Rhodes Scholars, one Survivor contestant, at least one Olympic athlete, top chefs, a Ted Talk-er, and representation from 185 undergraduate institutions.
 I’m constantly blown away by how amazing my classmates are.
 Second, I wore a pink blazer on the first day of orientation (channeling my icon, obviously) and I’m happy to report that it still stood out!

 1L CLASSES (So-So)

-Starting with Elle’s first class, the one where Professor Stromwell kicks her out for not reading (you can see it here: https://www.youtube.com/watch?v=gwY85_MC_AY&t=107s)
+I’ll starting with Elle’s first law school class, where Professor Stromwell kicks her out for not reading (you can see it here: https://www.youtube.com/watch?v=gwY85_MC_AY&t=107s)